Iowa Student Loan Review

 Reset Refinance Loan (Reset Loan)

 In addition to primary loan products, Iowa Student Loan also offers a student loan refinancing option through the Reset Refinance Loan.
 This loan can allow eligible borrowers the opportunity to secure lower monthly payments, better rates, or simpler repayment plans.

 The Reset Refinance Loan can be used to refinance different student debt federal loans, including subsidized and unsubsidized undergraduate and graduate loans, as well as PLUS loans, private education loans, and student loans that have been previously consolidated or refinanced.

-To be eligible for this loan, applicants must have a FICO score of 690 or above and a debt-to-income ratio that does not exceed 25%.
+To be eligible for this loan, applicants must have a good credit score.
 Further, borrowers and cosigners who have defaulted on a private or federal loan will not be eligible.

 Rates are fixed and currently range from 3.50 to 7.50 percent.

-There is a variety of student loan refinance financial products available on the market today, so some borrowers may find a better deal through other top refinancing companies like Commonbond, SoFi, and Lendkey – though this certainly doesn’t suggest that the Reset Refinance Loan isn’t competitive among those top contenders.
+There is a variety of student loan refinance financial products available on the market today, so some borrowers may find a better deal through other top student loan refinancing companies.

 Author: Jennifer Lobb